More Than One-Third of California Voters Chose Between Rent, Food, and Utilities Last Month

 0:00

-Other top issues on the minds of California voters include healthcare (10 percent), education (10 percent), and crime (8 percent).
+Other top issues on the minds of California voters include health care (10 percent), education (10 percent), and crime (8 percent).

-At the national level, The Emerson College Polling/Inside California Politics/The Hill survey of California voters reveals 59 percent support Vice President Kamala Harris for president in 2024.
+At the national level, The Emerson College Polling/Inside California Politics/The Hill survey of California voters shows that 59 percent support Vice President Kamala Harris for president in 2024.
 Just 35 percent support former President Donald Trump.
 Among undecided voters, Harris leads Trump by a much narrower margin—52.1 percent to 47 percent.

 “Since the September California poll, the margin between Trump and Harris has stayed the same at 24 points,” Spencer Kimball, executive director of Emerson College Polling, said.
 “Including who undecided voters are leaning toward, Harris’ 61 percent is slightly underperforming Joe Biden’s 2020 vote, of 63.5 percent, and Trump’s 37 percent is slightly overperforming his 2020 vote, of 34.3 percent.”

 Voters gave Gov. Gavin Newsom a 46 percent disapproval rating versus a 43 percent approval rating.
-Biden has a 46 percent approval among California voters.
+Biden has a 46 percent approval rating among California voters.

-Forty-one percent of voters are for increasing the number of deportations of illegal immigrants, while 36 percent believe it would make the situation worse.
-Meanwhile, 23 percent don’t believe it would have any impact.
+Forty-one percent of voters are for increasing the number of deportations of illegal immigrants, while 36 percent believe that it would make the situation worse.
+Meanwhile, 23 percent don’t believe that it would have any impact.

 The poll was conducted Oct.
-12–14 and included 1,000 respondents.
+12 to Oct.
+14 and included 1,000 respondents.